Kundan-std/Fashion-Store-Sales-Report-Analysis/README.md

 * Chart showing total sales, total orders, and average order value

 # ✅ Outcome:-This dashboard helps Fashion Store management make "data-driven decisions" to increase customer satisfaction and grow sales in 2023.

+# Sample Questions:-
+1.Compare the sales and orders using single chart 2.Which month got the highest sales and orders?
+3.Who purchased more – men or women in 2022?
+4.What are different order status in 2022?
+5.List top 10 states contributing to the sales?
+6.Relation between age and gender based on number of orders?
+7.Which channel is contributing to maximum sales?
+8.Highest selling category?, etc.